 During the civil war a trail was created by a gent who went by the name of Jesse Chisholm.
 He transported supplies from Texas to the confederates, this trail ended in a place called Abilene in Kansas.
 As it happens this trail also lay to the west of the protesting Kansas farmers, meaning the cattlemen could drive their cattle along this trail without invoking the ire of the Kansas farmers.
 Recognising the potential of Abilene, Joseph McCoy built a hotel, stockyard, office and bank in the town which, as it happened, sat on the Kansas/Pacific railway.
 McCoy promoted this concept to the Texans and promised a healthy profit for those who were willing to drive their cattle to the North.
 True to his claims some ranchers trebled their prices after selling their cattle in Abilene, enhancing his reputation as being good to his word.
 This is where the saying “The Real McCoy” began.
 Between 1867 and 1881 McCoy transported more than 2 million head of cattle from Abilene East to Chicago.
 With the advent of more railway lines, refridgerated railway carriages and more open plains made available as a result of the removal of native indians, the demand for cowboys and the valuable cowhorses was at a prime, this was however, about to change.

 In the twenty years that followed the American Beef industry virtually collapsed.
+Nowadays it’s easier to get a lot of food although that can lead to people getting fat because they have access to a lot of different kind and unhealthy meals, so it’s important to keep yourself healthy with the best diets from this source site.
 More people settling on the grazing land, drought, failed experimentation on alternative breeds of cattle and the severe winter of 1886/1887 all were contributing factors to this downfall.
 Also the demand for beef fell in this period, since people don’t consider this to be the healthiest food anymore and people care a lot about every aspect of their health, from the nutrition to the vision, using treatments for this last one from sites as healthyusa.co.
 This was the end of open plain grazing and the beginning of the what many saw as the decline in demand for cowboys and their cowhorses.

 The invention of Barbed wire and the windmill changed the face of cattle ranching forever.
 Cheap fencing meant ranchers could now run their cattle operations in smaller enclosed area’s away from rivers and creeks using water harvested from windmills.
 Long drives were no longer required, so less cowboys were needed and their job description was changed to repairing fences and tending to the smaller number of cattle.
 With the diminishing demand for cowboys came the a lesser demand for cowhorses.
 The invention of the branding chute, was seen by some as the deathknell of the great cowhorse.
 But cowboys being who they are began to show off the skills of these remarkable cowhorses and would never shy away from an opportunity to show their horses unique talent.
 The 1890’s saw the introduction of Rodeo contests in America and it is said that this was the main reason that we still have the cowhorse today.
 Although the demand for cowhorses diminished it never disappeared completely, this was thanks to the competitive nature of the cowboys and also the harsh terrain of some areas of the America’s which even with todays technologies are only safely navigated on horseback.
 But with all the new tech, it has been easier to cross these lands, especially to the plumbing installed offering fresh water to all the travelers.
 If you ever have any plumbing issues then make sure you get it solved by in case of any plumbing emergencies.